Title

 In the early 1840’s he hopes, like Garrison, that the “moral suasion” in his lectures will be sufficient to win enough white converts.
 By 1850, he splits with Garrison and affiliates himself with Gerritt Smith and the New York abolitionists who seek solutions in politics and legislation.

-As time passes, however, Douglass, like Lincoln, sees little hope that the majority of whites will ever support freeing the slaves, given the negative stereotypes of blacks ingrained in the culture.
+As time passes, however, Douglass sees little hope that the majority of whites will ever support freeing the slaves, given the negative stereotypes of Blacks ingrained in the culture.

 Every day brings evidence…that our elevation as a race is almost wholly dependent upon our own exertions.
 If we are ever elevated, (it) will be accomplished through our own instrumentality.

-Like Nat Turner and others before him, frustration soon lead him to supporting a violent insurrection at Harpers Ferry, as a member of the “Secret Six.”
-Ironically this landmark event will be carried out by his long-term white friend, “Captain” John Brown.
+Like Nat Turner and others before him, frustration soon leads him to supporting a violent insurrection at Harpers Ferry, carried out by his long-time white friend, “Captain” John Brown.